MaT-VUT/Digital-electronics-1/Labs/05-counter/README.md

         -- Change counter direction
         s_cnt_up <= '1';
         wait for 380 ns;

+        assert (s_cnt = "1110")
+        -- If false, then report an error report "Test failed for input on 220ns" severity error;

         s_cnt_up <= '0';
         wait for 220 ns;

+        assert (s_cnt = "1111")
+        -- If false, then report an error report "Test failed for input on 230ns" severity error;

         -- Disable counting
         s_en     <= '0';